scottwthompson/Firewall-Administration-The-Game/README.md

 To play the game, embed and upload the swf file, or visit: https://sites.google.com/site/firewallgameinf/

-See the pef report for further details
+See the pdf paper for further details

+Scott Thompson - UG4 Hon Proj